 I publicly shared my story in July after coming across a photograph of me as a bride.
 The date of my thirteenth ‘wedding’ anniversary was also looming.
-Despite writing a blog about my wedding and marriage over two and a half years ago (see here) I decided to tell my story on Twitter because I now have a much louder and more confident voice.
+Despite writing a blog about my wedding and marriage over two and a half years ago (see my page for more on this).
+I decided to tell my story on Twitter because I now have a much louder and more confident voice.
 This idea of using the term ‘marital rape’ a few years ago was hard for me; even in my blog, I didn’t use the word ‘rape’.
 I just wasn’t ready to.

 I eventually used that photograph that I had found, in my twitter thread – which you have now seen.
 There’s something powerful in owning your story with sexual violence and in putting it out there to the world in a way that you can control.
 When I posted my twitter thread I figured I’d get a few likes here and there but I wasn’t expecting the reaction, mostly positive, that I received.
 It was overwhelming to see how fast that thread went viral – with messages of support coming in too.